We are committed to protecting and respecting your privacy.

 This policy sets out the basis on which any personal information we collect from you, or that you provide to us, will be processed by us.
 Please read the following carefully to understand our views and practices regarding your personal information and how we will treat it.

-For the purpose of UK data protection laws, the data controller is Change My Face Ltd of 2 Bath Mews, Bath Parade, Cheltenham, Gloucestershire, GL53 7HL (collectively referred to as “Change My Face”, “we”, “us” or “our” in this privacy notice).
+For the purpose of UK data protection laws, the data controller is Change My Face Ltd of Royal House, Parabola Road, Cheltenham GL50 3AH (collectively referred to as “Change My Face”, “we”, “us” or “our” in this privacy notice).

 Data protection principles